 For authentic Austrian food, make sure to stop by the Alm Haus.
 If you're up on the mountain, check out the Huhnersteign on the Rettenbach glacier ski route.
 Other good on mountain huts included the Eugens Obstlerhutte (coming down from Hochsolden) and Gampe Alm (on the way from Hochsolden to Gaislachhkogl).
 Overall, there are over thirty mountain huts to enjoy.

 Solden is not known as a quaint Austrian village like some other resorts.
 The town is spread along a long, sterile strip divided by a busy road.
 When you're ready for some apres ski action, there are luckily a few good choices.
 If you are over in the Gaislachkogel area, definitely go to Philips Bar in Ausserwald/Innerwald.
 If you are over on Schwarze Schneide, then check out Sonnblick Bar on piste #19/20 or over at Eugene Obstlerhutte up on the mountain.
 Next, continue apres ski at the Kuckuck at the Gigglijochbahn base, Schrim Umbrella Bar, Bla Bla Bar, Hinterherr or Marco's Bar near the post office.
-For nightlife, check out Grizzly Bar, Kuhstall, Fire and Ice, Party Haus, Cuckoo Bar, Giggi Tenne, Rodelhutte, Stamperl Bar or the newer Party Haus.
+For nightlife, check out Kata Pult, Black and Orange, Fire and Ice, Grizzly Bar, Kuhstall, Party Haus, Giggi Tenne, Rodelhutte, Stamperl Bar or the newer Party Haus.

 In addition to the snowboarding in Solden, there are several other ski areas in the Oetztal Valley making up the Oetztal Ski Region.
 First and foremost, you will want to check out the nearby, high-alpine Obergurgl-Hochgurgl ski area.
 Other ski areas include Gries, Niederthai, Vent and Hochoetz-Kuehtai.
 There is a new Ötztal Superskipass that covers all of the aforementioned ski areas for a total of 361km pistes served by 90 lifts.